argowtham/harp/website/content/docs/programming/scheduler.md

         maxTasks.add(new FindMaxTask());
     }
     /*
-     * initialize the dynamic scheduler; The data type of input is CenPair,
+     * initialize the static scheduler; The data type of input is integer array,
-     * the data type of output is Object; The task is MaxTask */
+     * the data type of output is Integer (which is the maximum in every array); The task is FindMaxTask */
     StaticScheduler<int[], Integer, FindMaxTask> maxCompute = new StaticScheduler<>(maxTasks);
     /* Start the Dynamic Scheduler */